ericu-u/Mental-Health-Companion-App-Project/README.md

 # Mental Health Companion App Project
-Project for the CS Blueprint Hackathon @ UCSD Conceptualization of an iOS and Android application that focuses on utilizing Microsoft Azure APIs.
+Project for the CS Blueprint Hackathon @ UCSD.
+Conceptualization of an iOS and Android application that focuses on utilizing Microsoft Azure APIs.
 Finalist Submission